wuz/nix-darwin-browsers/README.md

           home-manager.darwinModules.home-manager
           {
             imports = [
-              # Importing `firefox-darwin` module will setup the nixpkgs Firefox package
+              # Importing `floorp-darwin` module will setup the nixpkgs floorp package
-              firefox-darwin.darwinModules.home-manager
+              floorp-darwin.darwinModules.home-manager
             ];
             home-manager.users.${username} = {
-              programs.firefox = {
+              programs.floorp = {
-                # This will install the Firefox package from `firefox-nix-darwin` module
+                # This will install the floorp package from `floorp-nix-darwin` module
                 enable = true;
                 policies = {
-                  # This will enable the policies.json file for Firefox
+                  # This will enable the policies.json file for floorp
-                  # These will disable auto updates for Firefox since it's managed by Nix
+                  # These will disable auto updates for floorp since it's managed by Nix
                   AppAutoUpdate = false;
                   DisableAppUpdate = true;
                 };